lx-kish/rithmetica/README.md

 #### ! ! !
 I M P O R T A N T ! ! !

-#### Because of the nature of github pages hosting and it's sub-links routing, it is impossible to load the direct link to a sub-page.
-In case of update of a sub-page you will get a 404 (File not found) error in return.
-To avoid it, first load the start page (https://lx-kish.github.io/rithmetica/), then after it's successful loading, move to the needed page using the menu navigation items.
+#### Because of the nature of github pages hosting and it's sub-links routing, it is impossible to load the sub-page directly by its URL.
+In case you refresh a sub-page you will get a 404 (File not found) error in return.
+To avoid it, please load the landing page first (https://lx-kish.github.io/rithmetica/), then use site navigation menu to go to the needed sub-page.

 ## How to use